Bounds for the annealed return probability on large finite percolation clusters: Introduction

-The comparison theorem is obtained from the property of Cartesian products of finite graphs with maximum vertex degree $\d$ and cycles $C$ of size equal to $\d$ to be Hamiltonian [\ref{bapi}].
-Since removing an edge always shifts the eigenvalues of the graph Laplacian towards zero, comparison of the eigenvalues of the Cartesian product graph with a spanning cycle is possible.
-The reason for this is that the spanning cycle can be obtained by successive removals of edges.
-This cycle exists due to Hamiltonicity [\ref{heuvel}].
-In addition to this fact, we will use that the return probability of a continuous time random walk on a finite Cartesian product graph factorises into the return probabilities on its factors.
-Since the return probabilities are known on the cycle, this gives a bound for the return probability on the original graph.\\
+The comparison theorem is obtained from the property of cartesian products of finite graphs with maximum vertex-degree $\d$ and cycles $C$ of size equal to $\d$ to be Hamiltonian [\ref{bapi}].
+This cycle exists due to Hamiltonicity.
+In addition to this fact, we will use that the return probability of a continuous time random walk on a finite cartesian product graph factorises into the return probabilities on its factors.
+Since the return probabilities are known on the cycle, this gives a bound for the return probability on the original graph.
 For the lower bound, we resort to a result by Boshier [\ref{boshier}] about the isoperimetric number of a finite graph (see [\ref{mohar}]): This is an upper bound for the isoperimetric number of graphs with bounded genus.
 For planar graphs, this gives us a bound of the spectral gap from above by Cheeger's inequality.\\